Want to double your sales?

 The answer is branding and positioning.
 Billion-dollar companies have massive advertising budgets to push a certain image of their company.

 Branding is the recognition of the brand.
-You recognize the Pepsi icon, Apple logo, and McDonald’s Golden Arches because those company invest heavily in advertising.
+You recognize the Pepsi icon, Apple logo, and McDonald’s Golden Arches because those companies invest heavily in advertising.

 Positioning is how you perceive the brand.
 Do you see Coke, Microsoft, and McDonald’s as reliable, steady companies—with Pepsi, Apple, and Chipotle as fresh and original?